alikins/github-comments/README.md

 - The merge url needs to be a github repo
 - The repo needs to have open pull requests against it

+Or:

+- The branch is a pull request fetched from origin with a name in the format 'pr-1234'. 'pr', a '-', and the pr number.

 Installation
 ============